GrantCloyd/Msgr-app/README.md

 ## Acknowledgements

-This application was created with Material UI and ActionCableProvider
+This application was created with Material UI and ActionCableProvider as well as with Redis, ActionCable, PostgreSQL, BCrypt, and ActiveRecordSerializers